sergey-melnychuk/sergey-melnychuk.github.io/about.md

 #### Equinix, circa 2021

-**Situation:** The project ("Job Launcher" - part of custom home-grown tech stack, whic is responsible for organizing and submitting Spark jobs to on-demand Amazon EMR clusters) passed over from previous team has signifant techincal and organizational problems.
+**Situation:** The project (part of custom home-grown tech stack, whic is responsible for organizing and submitting Spark jobs to on-demand Amazon EMR clusters) passed over from previous team has signifant techincal and organizational problems.

 **Task:** Take over project and keep up with SLA (Service Level Agreement) and SLC (Service Level Commitment).
 Resolve (a lot of) technical issues and mis-behaviours of the existing solution.